 {\bf (II.2)} We can compute DTW separately for every dimension of a given time series $X^i_k = (x_k^i(1) \ldots\, x_k^i(T)) \in\mathbb{R}^*$, where $k\in\{1,\dots,n\}$ refers to the component $k$ of the vectorial sequence entries.
 For two time series, we thus get a vector of distances

 of dimensionality $n$.
 A real-valued dissimilarity can be computed thereof by a standard quadratic form:

-which is parameterised by a linear mapping $\mathbf{L}:\mathbb{R}^n\to\mathbb{R}^n$ (or a low-dimensional counterpart $\mathbf{L}:\mathbb{R}^n\to\mathbb{R}^{n'}$ where $n'<n$).
-In both cases, metric parameters are in form of a linear transformation $\mathbf{L}$ or corresponding quadratic matrix $\mathbf{M}=\mathbf{L}^\top\mathbf{L}$, which have to be adapted according to the given problem for an optimal result.
-Recently, a few approaches have been proposed which deal with the question how to learn an optimum transformation $\mathbf{L}$ provided DTW is used for vectors (i.e.\ approach {\bf (II.1)}), see e.g.\ \cite{Bernard20082611,Bellet2013,2710031}.
-These techniques, however, face the problem that metric adaptation can change the form of an optimum warping path, i.e.\ a computationally costly recalculation of the warping path is necessary to obtain stable results.
+which is parameterized by a linear mapping $\mathbf{L}:\mathbb{R}^n\to\mathbb{R}^n$ (or a low-dimensional counterpart $\mathbf{L}:\mathbb{R}^n\to\mathbb{R}^{n'}$ where $n'<n$).
+In both cases, metric parameters are in the form of a linear transformation $\mathbf{L}$ or corresponding quadratic matrix $\mathbf{M}=\mathbf{L}^\top\mathbf{L}$, which have to be adapted according to the given problem for an optimal result.
+Recently, a few approaches have been proposed which deal with the question how to learn an optimum transformation $\mathbf{L}$ provided DTW is used for vectors (e.g., regarding {\bf (II.1)}), e.g., see~\cite{Bernard20082611,Bellet2013,2710031}.
+These techniques, however, face the problem that metric adaptation can change the form of an optimum warping path, e.g., a computationally costly recalculation of the warping path is necessary to obtain stable results.

-In the following, we will therefore propose an approach which is based on the strategy {\bf (II.2)} to deal with vectorial data: we will adapt the metric according to component-wise DTW vectors (\ref{dtwmetric}).
-This formulation has the benefit, that not only LMNN can efficiently be transferred to a novel dissimilarity-based setting, but also recent concepts for metric regularisation are applicable to such problems, as we will see in the following.
+Therefore, we propose an approach in the following which is based on the strategy {\bf (II.2)} to deal with vectorial data: we adapt the metric according to component-wise DTW vectors (\ref{dtwmetric}).
+This formulation has the benefit that not only LMNN can efficiently be transferred to a novel dissimilarity-based setting, but also recent concepts for metric regularization apply to such problems, as we see in the following.